 St Catharine's College is collaborating with Brasenose College (University of Oxford) to deliver a series of free webinars in 2021 for Year 12 (or equivalent e.g. S5) students at state schools in the UK.

-Kathryn Singleton and Joe Organ (Schools Liaison Officers at the two Colleges) will be delivering sessions with Oxbridge academics and students to:
+Kathryn Singleton and Joe Organ (outreach staff at the two Colleges) will be delivering sessions with Oxbridge academics and students to:

 - Introduce life and learning at Oxbridge

 - Dispel common myths about the two universities and address prospective students' concerns

 - Give in-depth guidance on the Oxbridge application process

 - Provide strategies for looking after mental wellbeing

 - Give insights into studying subject(s) of interest at university